-Applications will be assessed by an independent Evaluation Panel which will meet to consider all submitted applications following the closure of the round.
-The Evaluation Panel will comprise of officers from within JTSI as well as external expertise, as required.
+Applications will be assessed by an independent Evaluation Panel which meets on a regular basis to consider applications as they are progressively received during the course of the round.
+The Evaluation Panel comprises officers from within JTSI as well as external expertise, as required.

-Applications will be assessed against their eligibility as well as the round objectives, and will then be scored against the following evaluation criteria and weightings:
+Applications are assessed against their eligibility as well as the round objectives, and are then scored against the following evaluation criteria:

-- " Relevance/need 30%
+- " Relevance and need

-- " Level of impact 30%
+- " Level of impact

-- " Capability and capacity 10%
+- Capability, capacity and financial viability

-- " Value for money 15%
+- " Value for money

-- " Financial viability and risk 15%

 To mitigate risk, a Risk of Failure report is obtained through Illion (formerly Dun & Bradstreet) for recommended applicants.
+A